smrey/SMP2/README.md

 https://help.basespace.illumina.com/articles/descriptive/basespace-cli/.

+Script 2_CRUK.sh runs once per run.

 ### Required input files
   * The Illumina SampleSheet.csv with the desired project identifier for BaseSpace in the Experiment Name field.

-  * Fastq pairs (read 1 and read 2) for each of the samples.
+  * Fastq pairs (read 1 and read 2) for each of the samples (pre-trimmed).

   * An optional text file called "not_bs.txt" containing the names of any samples on the Illumina SampleSheet.csv for which analysis in BaseSpace with the SMP2 app is not required.
-This should be placed in the same location as the script.
+This should be placed in the same location (directory) as the script.

   * An optional text file containing tumour normal pairs in the format <tumour_sample_id> <tab> <blood_sample_id> with each pair on a new line.
 This is required if the arrangement of samples in the Illumina SampleSheet.csv does not match the expected